steventhorne/legendmud_tintin/README.md

 This is great for creating your own custom content without altering the files in this package.

-You can also use the `reload` alias to reload custom modules.
+You can also use the `reloadmodule` alias to reload custom modules.

 # Classes
 Classes are TinTin++ scripts that can be loaded on the fly for specific situations and then unloaded when they're no longer needed.